jdevr1es/nodetestMod/README.md

 2) to run on Heroku
 3) to use Heroku MongoLab add-on
 4) to show and store "Made in USA" product info

+Branch to move Add Company form to a lightbox